Skip to content

 Audio is our craft, and if you wish to understand it thoroughly, consider the following terms:

-Adventure Theme: exclusive, 20 minutes non-looping music track, released monthly to patrons
+Adventure Theme: an exclusive 20-minute music track released monthly to patrons

-ambiance: looping ambient track that depicts an environment (e.g. rainy forest)
+ambiance: a looping ambient track that depicts an environment (e.g. rainy forest)

 curated playlist: carefully selected playlist; as opposed to automatic or random playlists